SteveMuiyuro/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This program prints all possible combinations of single-digit numbers.
 This program prints all possible different combinations of two digits.
 This program prints all possible different combinations of three digits.
+This program prints all possible combinations of two two-digit numbers.